prajwaljaybhaye/LiveBusTrackingApp/README.md

 ---

-*Powered by Google Maps API — making every bus visible, every journey smoother!* 🌎✨
+*Built with Kotlin 💙, Spring Boot ☕, and Google Maps 🌍 — making every journey visible and reliable!* ✨